Nima-Khodabandelou/Notes/notes.md

 ##
 - SOLID Principles (not specific to Java)

-      1- Single Responsibility for Each class -> Just one reason to change the class.
+      1- Single Responsibility for Each class -> There should be just one reason to change the class.

 		Advantages:
 			Fewer tests for each class.
 			Lower coupling –> fewer dependencies.
 			Smaller and well-organized classes

       2- Class shoud be Opened for Extension and Closed for Modification.